Love Live! School Idol Festival: Gameplay

 The gameplay is similar to its mobile counterpart, however the arcade version uses nine physical buttons placed around the display panel instead of touchscreen.
 The main difference from the mobile game is there's no stamina system, so players cannot fail any songs.
 However, in order to reach higher score and ranking, the player must hit all nine "Finale Rhythm Icons", which is a note with a star, anchor, or snowman (μ's, Aqours, and Saint Snow modes respectively).
 Each Final Rhythm Icon will add letters to a gauge which would spell out "Love Live!", if all nine are collected.
 When all nine are collected, the Finale Mode begins, usually at the song's outro, where all notes will yield extra score points.

 The difficulty levels are different from mobile game to accommodate with physical buttons.
 The highest difficulty level, "Challenge," requires players to press up to four buttons at once.

-The arcade version has separate card printing machine, where players can collect Member Cards, and create their own Profile Card.
-The Member Cards are collected through a gacha-style system.
+The arcade version had a separate card printing machine, where players could collect Member Cards, and create their own Profile Card.
+The Member Cards were collected through a gacha-style system.
 A Member Card comes in two varieties, each with different rarities, R and HR.
 An R card unlocks the costume set, while an HR card also adds additional effects, like "Finale Focus" (introduced in the Next Stage update).
 Player's Profile Cards are created by taking a screenshot of the desired member in music videos, and adding up to three Skill Cards.
-These cards can be printed out and shared with other players to assist their gameplay.
+These cards could be printed out and shared with other players to assist their gameplay.

 PlayStation 4 version

 On October 10, 2020, a console port of the arcade game was announced, titled Love Live!
 School Idol Festival: After School Activity Wai-Wai!
 Home Meeting!! (officially abbreviated as SIFAC HM).
 It was released in North America, Japan, and Southeast Asia on March 24, 2021, for PlayStation 4.
 The game also features English, simplified and traditional Chinese localisations, similar to other games in the franchise.
 SIFAC HM received exclusive content not featured in the arcade version.
 The game is natively backward compatible with PlayStation 5.

 SIFAC HM is free-to-start, which the base game includes eight songs.
 Additional songs are available as paid downloadable content (DLC).
 At the release, 21 Song Pack DLCs (13 for μ's, and 9 for Aqours / Saint Snow; 117 songs in total) became available.

 Unlike the arcade version, SIFAC HM has its own difficulty levels to accommodate for DualShock 4 and DualSense controllers.
 From easiest to hardest, "Beginner" and "Standard" are played with 4 buttons, while "Hyper" and "Adventure" are played with 6 buttons.
 Arcade mode with 9 buttons, with all its original difficulty levels, is also available.

-Another difference from the arcade version is the player can unlock the costume set by "creating" it, using materials received from playing Live Shows.
+Another difference from the arcade version is the player can unlock a costume set by "creating" it, using materials received from playing Live Shows.
 Alternatively the player can also purchase the costume sets as DLC immediately.